sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 func (nr normalizedRuleset) grow(f naiveFractal) naiveFractal
 ```

-So, with out new ruleset, we can go and see how much of an improvement we got:
+So, with our new rule-set, we can go and see how much of an improvement we got:

 ```text
                               │    sec/op    │